cloudfoundry-community/mattermost-cf-integrator/README.md

 # mattermost-cf-integrator
 Integrate [mattermost](http://www.mattermost.org/) into Cloud Foundry.

-[Mattermost](http://www.mattermost.org/) s an open source, on-prem Slack-alternative.
+[Mattermost](http://www.mattermost.org/) is an open source, on-prem Slack-alternative.
 It offers modern communication from behind your firewall, including messaging and file sharing across PCs and phones with archiving and instant search.

 ## Getting start